atomic-addison/setsuna/readme.md

 });
 ```

 To remove any data from the default settings file, you need to call `setsuna.unset`.
-This method deleted the **property** you have specified.
+This method deletes the **property** you have specified.

 `setsuna.get`
 ```js